Guac0/TAS-Unit-Mod/README.md

 Xin Ponds — Credit to Xindrum who has graciously allowed the Arma community to repack their great mod, see https://steamcommunity.com/sharedfiles/filedetails/?id=1161319271 for more information.

-Credit to AShamaluevMusic for making his excellent music available to everyone to use. https://www.youtube.com/c/AShamaluevMusic/about
+Credit to AShamaluevMusic for making their excellent music available to everyone to use. https://www.youtube.com/c/AShamaluevMusic/about

-Credit to Elliot740 for allowing us to repack his fantastic 40k voice mods! https://steamcommunity.com/sharedfiles/filedetails/?id=2511357695
+Credit to Elliot740 for allowing us to repack their fantastic 40k voice mods! https://steamcommunity.com/sharedfiles/filedetails/?id=2511357695

-Credit to Silence for allowing us to repack his great X26 Taser mod! https://steamcommunity.com/sharedfiles/filedetails/?id=2515852876
+Credit to Silence for allowing us to repack their great X26 Taser mod! https://steamcommunity.com/sharedfiles/filedetails/?id=2515852876

-Credit to FanOfReproductiveSystem (Rep) for allowing us to repack his amazing V308 mod with our fixes! https://steamcommunity.com/sharedfiles/filedetails/?id=2823872536
+Credit to FanOfReproductiveSystem (Rep) for allowing us to repack their amazing V308 mod with our fixes! https://steamcommunity.com/sharedfiles/filedetails/?id=2823872536

+Credit to Rebel for allowing us to repack their great Immersion Cigs mod! https://steamcommunity.com/sharedfiles/filedetails/?id=753946944

 Credit to Elimin-8 and H-Finch-404/Weedse for releasing their excellent XIM's Dynamic Music mod under the LGPL and allowing us to playtest beta versions of it!
 (Note: XIM_Core PBO is under the LGPL) https://steamcommunity.com/sharedfiles/filedetails/?id=2127841273